defenseunicorns/leapfrogai/packages/vllm/README.md

 - `--build-arg QUANTIZATION="gptq"`: Quantization type (e.g., gptq, awq, or empty for un-quantized)
 - `--build-arg TENSOR_PARALLEL_SIZE="1"`: The number of gpus to spread the tensor processing across
 - `--build-arg TRUST_REMOTE_CODE="True"`: Whether to trust inferencing code downloaded as part of the model download
+- `--build-arg ENGINE_USE_RAY="FALSE"`: Distributed, multi-node inferencing mode for the engine
+- `--build-arg WORKER_USE_RAY="FALSE"`: Distributed, multi-node inferencing mode for the worker(s)
+- `--build-arg GPU_MEMORY_UTILIZATION="0.99"`: Max memory utilization (fraction, out of 1.0) for the vLLM process
+- `--build-arg ENFORCE_EAGER="True"`: Disable CUDA graphs for faster token first-inferencing at the cost of more GPU memory (set to False for production)

 ## Zarf Package Deployment